-- Turn your completed honors paper into your Research Supervisor for comments and/or approval no later than March 1.
-Give your Research Supervisor at least one week to read the paper and provide feedback to you. - Once your Research Supervisor has approved your honors paper, give a copy to your Faculty Sponsor for comments and/or approval.
-Your faculty sponsor should receive the paper no later than March 20.
+- Contact the Biophysics Director of Undergraduate Studies (DUS), currently Prof Margaret Johnson.
+Notify the DUS that you intend to pursue departmental honors: the Biophysics DUS is the person responsible for submitting your name to the registrar. - Turn your completed honors paper into your Research Supervisor for comments and/or approval by March 15.
+Give your Research Supervisor at least one week to read the paper and provide feedback to you.
+Revise the paper following their feedback, until they approve.

+- Once your Research Supervisor has approved your honors paper, give a copy to your Faculty Sponsor for comments and/or approval.
+Include the DUS in the correspondence so they are kept up-to-date on your timeline.
+Your faculty sponsor should receive the paper no later than March 22.
 (Sometimes the Research Supervisor and the Faculty Sponsor are the same person.)
-Give your Faculty Sponsor at least one week to read the paper and provide feedback.

-- Ask both your Research Supervisor and your Faculty Sponsor to send a note to the Biophysics DUS in writing indicating their approval of the paper.
-It is fine to have them send a simple email sent directly to the DUS stating, "I approve the honors paper written by xx student entitled "Your fabulous title."". - Complete the Honors Clearance Form (available on the Academic Advising website).
-You do not need to complete the GPA Worksheet. - Bring the Honors Clearance Form and a copy of your Honors paper to the Biophysics DUS.
-They will sign the Honors Clearance form and keep the paper. - Bring the signed Honors Clearance Form over to Academic Advising before the deadline.
+Give your Faculty Sponsor at least one week to read the paper and provide feedback. - Ask both your Research Supervisor and your Faculty Sponsor to send an email to the Biophysics DUS indicating their approval of the paper, as soon as they approve it.
+It is fine to have them send a simple email sent directly to the DUS stating, "I approve the honors paper written by xx student entitled "Your fabulous title."".
+The DUS will submit the approval for departmental honors directly to the registrar.